 PowerShell -ErrorAction Ignore

-option no errors will be updated in PowerShell $Error variable (automatic variable).
+Using -ErrorAction Ignore option no errors will be updated in PowerShell $Error variable (automatic variable).

 PS C:\> Stop-Process -Name RabbitMQ -ErrorAction Ignore; Write-Host "Execute second command";

-Output of above command is as below
+The output of the above command is as below.

 -ErrorAction Inquire